 Students who plan to reside in a residence hall must complete the online housing application and submit a non-refundable reservation fee of \$75.
-Rooms will be assigned according to classification and the date the room reservation fee was paid, and ACT scores will also be a consideration in the assignment of dormitory rooms.
+Rooms will be assigned according to classification and the date the room reservation fee was paid.
 Students are allowed the privilege of requesting a specific room and roommates at the time they pay the reservation fee.
 This request will be honored if at all possible.
-Rooms will not be held for students after the first three days of classes, unless special arrangements have been made with the Director of Housing.
+Rooms will not be held for students after the first three days of classes, unless special arrangements have been made with the Coordinator of Housing.
 The reservation fee is NOT REFUNDABLE.
 Designated private rooms may be available (excluding Bates Hall and Nettles Hall).
 Private rooms are not guaranteed at the beginning of any semester.
 If space is available, requests may be granted on a first come, first served basis.
 Priority deadline to apply is June 1.
 Additional fees may apply.
-Students losing a dormitory key will be assessed a fee of \$100 to have the key replaced and the lock changed.

 Men's residence halls include: Bates, Simpson, Franklin, Lincoln, and Lawrence.
 Women's residence halls include: Stevens, Stevens Annex, Copiah, and Nettles.
 Students should furnish their rooms with the following articles: sheets, pillows, bedspreads, blankets, towels.
 The rooms are furnished with single width beds and mattresses, dresser, desk and chairs.
-All residence halls are non-smoking.